“Look at your money in the list” the marketing guru says.

 GIFs are everywhere from text to social media, and now they are found in the email newsletter.
 However, as much as we love to send them to friends, GIFs must be appropriately used in an email newsletter.

-Start taking benefits of the opportunity to create a sales or product announcement.
+Start taking benefit of the opportunity to create a sales or product announcement.
 GIFs give an excellent opportunity for you to show off your creativity as a company.

 Design your infographic